ArbitrageScanner/arbitrage-webhooks-demo-python/README.md

 ### ⚠️ IMPORTANT
-Ensure your server or local PC has static IP-address, otherwise webhooks would not be able to reach your app.
+Ensure your server or local PC has static IP-address, otherwise webhook requests would not be able to reach your app.

 ### 2. Establish your .env file
 Create a file named `.env` and copy contents from [.env.example](.env.example) into `.env`